-The Early Childhood Program at Surrey Place is seeking a Speech-Language Pathologist.
+The Children and Youth Program at Surrey Place is seeking a Speech-Language Pathologist.
 The Speech-Language Pathologist works as part of an interdisciplinary team to enhance the communication skills and quality of life of children with developmental disabilities through speech-language assessment, treatment, consultation, research, education and outreach.
-The Speech-Language Pathologist will provide early intervention and will assist in the development of Ontario Autism Program related work.
+The Speech-Language Pathologist will support the ACWA clinic and children in the Ontario Autism Program.

 May include, but are not limited to: